shekkizh/neuralnetworks.thought-experiments/Generative Models/GAN/Readme.md

 Setting aside the above issue in a wishful manner, let's just train GAN by gradient descent - But just be mindful of the issue and the fact your GAN model may not converge.

 **Importance of intialization and model setup**

 As mentioned above the setup is already unstable and so it's absolutely crucial to setup the networks in the best way possible.
 I tried to follow the DCGAN model setup by Radford et. al in their [paper](https://arxiv.org/pdf/1511.06434v2.pdf) but suffered from bad intialization.
 In most cases you can right away figure out something is wrong with your model when your discriminator attains a loss that is almost zero.
 The biggest headache is figuring out what is wrong :weary:

 Another practical thing that is done while training GAN is to stall one network or purposefully make it learn slower so that the other network can catch up.
 Most of the times it's the generator that lags behind so we usually let the discriminator wait - This is fine to some extent but remember that for your generator to get better you need a good discriminator and vice versa.
 Ideally you would want both the networks to learn at a rate where both get better over time.

 **Feature matching**

-This is an idea proposed in the [Improved techniques for training GANs](https://arxiv.org/pdf/1606.03498v1.pdf).
-The idea is to use the features at the intermediate layers in the discriminator to be close for real and fake images and make this a supervisory signal to train the generator.
-I found training only based on this feature matching metric useless contrary to what is mentioned in the paper - the discriminator attains almost zero loss right at the beginning when I tried doing this.
+This is an idea proposed in [Improved techniques for training GANs](https://arxiv.org/pdf/1606.03498v1.pdf) paper.
+The idea is to use the features at the intermediate layers in the discriminator to match for real and fake images and make this a supervisory signal to train the generator.
+I found training only based on this feature matching metric ineffective by itself contrary to what is mentioned in the paper - the discriminator attains almost zero loss right at the beginning when I tried doing this.
 Instead a combination of both the feature matching loss and the discriminator output loss for generator was quite effective.
-I tried setting up this loss such that initially the discriminator output loss for generator dominates, this avoided the discriminator loss to reach zero in the early stages of the training.
+I tried setting up this combination loss such that initially the discriminator output loss for generator dominates, this avoided the discriminator loss to reach zero in the early stages of the training.

 ##Observations